AIMS360/API/Jobs/Readme.md

  ### Rerun

 The job can be run again if the “canReRun” property of the job is Yes.
-To rerun the job, the below endpoint needs to be called by passing the respective JobID
+To rerun the job, the below API needs to be called by passing the respective JobID

 `POST
-jobsmanagement/v1.0/backgroundjob/d29fac30-650a-4ff2-b2b1-acab3c7472ea-XXXXXXXXXXXXXXXX/rerun`
+jobsmanagement/v1.0/backgroundjob/?\$filter=jobId eq
+'jobID'/rerun`

 Response properties